dpatacean/Photoshop-Scripts/README.md

-# Photoshop-Scripts
+#Photoshop-Scripts

 Photoshop scripts used to extend application functionality.

-## Resize Layer to Bounding Box in Pixels.jsx
+##Resize Layer to Bounding Box in Pixels.jsx

-For years Photoshop has been notoriously known for missing an option to reuse pixels when recording a resize action in which a resize was actually performed by explicitelly entering a size in pixels.
+For years Photoshop has been notoriously known for missing an option to use pixels when recording a resize action in which a resize was actually performed by explicitelly entering a size in pixels.
 This script aims to help with exactly that problem by offering a number of ways to perform quick layer resizes in pixels.

-The script supports user interactive mode in which during every execution users are presented with an option to change values which were set by default.
+It supports user interactive mode in which during every execution the user is presented with an option to change values which were set by default.
 User interactive mode is activated and deactivated with the `promptUser` variable.
 The meat of the script is however the `resizeToBounds` function which can be used separately.
 Care must be taken in this case that the arguments passed to the